Adilsalim05/KIDS/README.md

 source env/bin/activate
 ```

-Install all required python packages once the virtual environment has been activated.
+Install all required python packages once the virtual environment has been activated. pip3 version here is the old one.
+Once you run the below command it will ask you to update the current version of pip.
+You can use the following code to update pip.
+The requirement.txt file has the older version of dataclasses (0.8).
+This will not work.
+So remove the ==0.8 and leave it to the pip to install the current version.
 ```
-pip3 install -r requirements.txt
+python3 -m pip install --upgrade pip pip3 install -r requirements.txt
 ```
+metadata-geenration-failed.
+Package failed.

 You will also need Java 7 or higher.
 If you are running Ubuntu 18.04, follow the steps below to install Java OpenJDK 11.
 ```